pawarpriyanka11/Alpha_Capsule_Course-AWS-/README.md

 ## 📖 About the Repository
 This is **not a tutorial repo**, but a **work showcase**.
-Here, I’ve organized my notes, code snippets, exercises, and project files week by week, reflecting my progress in the Alpha Capsule Course.
+Here, I’ve organized my notes, code snippets, exercises, and project files reflecting my progress in the Alpha Capsule Course.

 The aim is to:
 - Keep track of my AWS learning journey